 |Estimated 4-Year Total||$83,404.00*|

-What is the full school Retention Rate between Fall 2016 and Fall 2017, not including graduated students?
+What was the full school Retention Rate between Fall 2017 and Fall 2018, not including graduated students?

 What was the 2017-18 Graduation Rate?

-21 fourth year students were eligible for graduation between 2016 and 2017, of which all graduated.
+100% of fourth year students were eligible for graduation during the 2017-18 academic year and all graduated.

 What percentage of students pass the NCCAOM Certification Exams on their first try?